walterhiggins/WMPJS/README.md

       if (material != null){
         this.box0( material ,width, 1, length);
       }
-      var endLoc = this.fwd(length - 1).right(width - 1).getLocation();
+      var endLoc = this
+        .fwd(length - 1)
+        .right(width - 1)
+        .getLocation();
       zones.add(startLoc,endLoc);
       this.move('zonemaker');
     }
     Drone.extend(zonemaker);

-As we saw in chapter 12 it's possible to extend the Drone object to build whatever you want.
+As we saw in chapter 11 it's possible to extend the Drone object to build whatever you want.
 In this case we want to be able to construct a bounding box in which no one except operators may place or break blocks.
 In addition to constructing a bounding box of whatever material you choose, the *zonemaker()* function also gets the Drone's starting location and the farthest corner location and calls the *zones.add()* function to add a new safe zone.
 Once you've saved this file (and the *zones.js* file), you can test it by reloading your plugins (using the */reload* command) and then at the in-game prompt, point at the ground and type the following command:

     /js zonemaker( blocks.brick.chiseled, 20 , 20 )

-A bounding box similar to that shown in Figure 18.2 should appear.
+A bounding box similar to that shown in Figure 17.2 should appear.

 [AUTHOR NOTE: images/chapter-18/zonemaker.png]

 ![](images/chapter-18/zonemaker.png)

-<caption>Figure 18.2: A Safe Zone (bordered)</caption>
+<caption>Figure 17.2: A Safe Zone (bordered)</caption>

 Right now you can still break and place blocks within the area.
 The next step to 'securing' the Safe Zone is to add event handlers which will prohibit placement and breaking of blocks.
 In your editor create a new file called *events.js* in the *plugins/scriptcraft/plugins/protection/* folder and enter the following code:

-<caption>Listing 18.5: Event-handling for Protection</caption>
+<caption>Listing 17.5: Event-handling for Protection</caption>

     var zones = require('protection/zones');